Our journey to net-zero scope 1 & 2 by 2032

 As industry leaders, we believe we are responsible for spearheading positive change, introducing best practices throughout our approved contractors and helping lead our industry to do the right thing.

-We will be net-zero carbon by 2032, promoting innovative sustainable waterproofing systems, responsible sourcing, and circular economy principles that maximise the value of the materials we use and minimise life cycle waste.
+Throughout this journey, we will promote innovative sustainable waterproofing systems, responsible sourcing, and circular economy principles that maximise the value of the materials we use and minimise life cycle waste.

 Through our long-standing partnerships, we will provide a lasting positive social impact on the communities in which we operate.
 We will put our people and contractors at the heart of everything we do, supporting their professional development to provide trusted technical expertise in a fair, inclusive, and respectful culture, promoting equality, diversity, inclusion, and good well-being.

-We have prioritised four critical areas that significantly impact carbon and climate change; resource efficiency; people; and social value.
-Each key pillar of change has a vision statement of where we want to be, including the pledges we commit to achieving to reach our vision and targets, and the critical stepping stones we will take to fulfil them.
+We have prioritised three critical areas that significantly impact carbon and climate change, resource efficiency, people and social value.
+Each key pillar of change has a vision statement of where we want to be, including the pledges we commit to achieving to reach our vision and targets and the critical stepping stones we will take to fulfil them.

 With our Sustainability Commitment, we will embed sustainability into everything we do by reducing our carbon footprint and our customer’s operational carbon.
 As a responsible and trusted building envelope partner, our customers can expect a long-term commitment from us that fully supports and enables their environmental initiatives.